 Yes.
 NHS Greater Glasgow & Clyde is the sponsor for this study based in the United Kingdom.
 We will be using information about you and your medical records in order to undertake this study and will act as the Data Controller for this study.
 This means that we are responsible for looking after your information and using it properly.
 NHS Greater Glasgow & Clyde will keep information including participant names, sex at birth, CHI/NHS number, and date of birth about you for 10 years after the study has ended.
 The University of Edinburgh will act as sole data controller for the purposes of data linkage only.

 Your rights to access, change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
 If you withdraw from the study, we will keep the information about you that we have already obtained.
 To safeguard your rights, we will use as minimal personally identifiable information as possible.

+The legal basis for your participation in this research is consent.
+The legal basis for processing your personal data is Article 6(1)(e) of the UK GDPR.
+Our processing is necessary for the performance of a task carried out in the public interest, and for special category data we rely on UK GDPR Article 9(2)(j) as our processing is for scientific research purposes by way of Schedule 1 Part 1 Paragraph 4 of the Data Protection Act 2018.

 You can find out more about how we use your information by contacting the Data Protection Team – 0141 355 2059 or email data.protection@ggc.scot.nhs.uk